 PGS Marks 25th GeoStreamer 4D Milestone

-In early May 2018 the Ramform Sterling completed PGS' 25th true broadband GeoStreamer 4D survey since 2012.
-It's the fourth 4D GeoStreamer survey from PGS this year and the rate is increasing.
+Ramform Sterling recently completed PGS' 25th multisensor broadband GeoStreamer 4D survey since 2012.
+This is the fourth 4D GeoStreamer survey from PGS this year and the rate is increasing.

 This marks another milestone for GeoStreamer technology.
 These 25 surveys accumulate to 20 000 sq. km of multisensor 4D data.
 That is an impressive track record.
 The data quality and attribute reliability are particularly important when assessing production decisions.
 "PGS' experience in the acquisition of multisensor, true broadband HD4D data is unique in the marine seismic industry," says PGS Chief Geophysicist Martin Widmaier.

 Early Beginnings in 2009

 It is over a decade since PGS launched broadband GeoStreamer, the first multisensor towed streamer in 2007.
 The new technology made it possible to tow streamers deeper, without compromise, which resulted in step changes for both operational efficiency and data quality.

 PGS acquired the first proprietary GeoStreamer 3D survey in 2009 offshore Norway for Lundin, over what became the Johan Sverdrup discovery.
 Straight afterward, they conducted a 4D repeatability and compatibility test over a shallow-towed conventional hydrophone-only survey in the same neighborhood, to prove the backward compatibility of the revolutionary new streamer technology.
 The 2009 experiment demonstrated high data quality and 4D repeatability.
 The convincing results were published in First Break in December 2010.